bonitasoft/bonita-doc/md/runtime-monitoring.md

-# Bonita Platform Monitoring
+# Bonita Runtime Monitoring

-Discover how to monitor a runtime environment running Bonita Platform
+Discover how to monitor a runtime environment running Bonita

 ## Why monitoring ?

-Monitoring a Production environment is crucial to ensure the platform is correctly sized and tuned.
+Monitoring a Production environment is crucial to ensure the runtime is correctly sized and tuned.

-Bonita provides a series of technical and BPM-related metrics to monitor the health of Bonita platform.
+Bonita provides a series of technical and BPM-related metrics to monitor the health of Bonita runtime environment.
 Some metrics are enabled by default and cannot be disabled.
 Some others are optional and can be enabled according to your needs.